Causal Discovery Should Embrace the Wisdom of the Crowd: Characterizing the Crowd: Heterogeneity and Reliability

-Based on the dimensions discussed in the previous section, we introduce several conceptual categories that characterize expert behavior: \begin{enumerate} \item[(a)] \textit{Omniscient} expert refers to an expert who knows the true causal structure in its entirety with full accuracy.
-Their knowledge is both complete and perfectly correct as the ground truth.
-They typically exist only in idealized settings and serve as conceptual reference, theoretical upper bounds or benchmarks in simulation and evaluation. \item[(b)] \textit{Perfect-but-Incomplete} expert is a weaker type of expert who always provides valid beliefs without asserting a wrong causal link but may not cover all the true links due to gaps in knowledge.
-Namely, their knowledge is reliable but not comprehensive.
-A well-trained domain expert who avoids speculation and limits their responses to familiar areas is a typical example of this category. \item[(c)] \textit{Imperfect} experts possess substantial knowledge of the domain but are prone to occasional mistakes (e.g., reversing causal directions or introducing spurious links).
-Their knowledge is partially correct, typically reflecting a mix of true and false causal beliefs, which is likely the most common in practice. \item[(d)] \textit{Uncertain} experts are distinguished by their lack of confidence in making judgments on causal relationships.
-It stands in stark contrast to overconfident experts, who consistently assert strong causal judgments and potentially amplify erroneous links due to unwarranted certainty.
-Unlike \textit{Perfect-but-Incomplete} experts, they do not refrain from sharing information when uncertain and continue to contribute regardless of reliability. \item[(e)] \textit{Bad Actors} may intentionally inject misleading, adversarial, or strategically manipulated information to distort reasoning or exploit the system, which ultimately undermines the integrity of causal learning. \end{enumerate}
+\textbf{Taxonomy of Expert Types.} Based on these dimensions, we provide a few conceptual categories as illustrated in Figure \ref{fig:experts_radar} (see more details in Appendix \ref{sec:radar_demo_details}), and their corresponding behaviors are described through a toy causal graph in Figure \ref{fig:experts_grid}: (a) \textit{Omniscient} expert refers to an expert who knows the true causal structure in its entirety with full accuracy.
+Their knowledge is both complete and perfectly correct as the ground truth. (b) \textit{Perfect-but-Incomplete} expert is a weaker type of expert who always provide valid beliefs without asserting a wrong causal link but may not cover all the true links due to gaps in knowledge. (c) \textit{Imperfect} experts possess substantial knowledge of the domain but is prone to occasional mistakes (e.g., reversing causal directions or introducing spurious links).
+Their knowledge is partially correct, typically reflecting a mix of true and false causal beliefs. (d) \textit{Uncertain} experts are distinguished by their lack of confidence in making judgments on causal relationships.
+It stands in stark contrast to overconfident experts, who consistently assert strong causal judgments and potentially amplify erroneous links due to unwarranted certainty. (e) \textit{Bad Actors} may intentionally inject misleading, adversarial, or strategically manipulated information to distort reasoning or exploit the system, which ultimately undermines the integrity of causal learning.
+This taxonomy helps clarify assumptions about expert input quality before integrating causal knowledge into models.
+Notably, a real-world expert often represents a mix of the above types.